Yedda Romualdez: Personal life

-Romualdez' father is from Norway and her mother is from Cebu.
-She is a niece of actress Pilar Pilapil who was crowned as Binibining Pilipinas-Universe in 1967.
-She graduated in nursing from the Cebu Doctors' College in Cebu City and is a registered nurse.
+Romualdez' father, Joseph Kittilstvedt, is from Norway and her mother, Maria Yedda Mendoza Kittilstvedt, is from Cebu.
+She has four sisters and one brother.
+Romualdez graduated in nursing from the Cebu Doctors' College in Cebu City and is a registered nurse.

-She and businessman Martin Romualdez married under civil rites in Hong Kong in November 1999, with a church wedding following at Santuario de San Antonio in Forbes Park, Makati, on February 4, 2001.
-Martin served as the 24th Speaker of the House of Representatives from 2022 to 2025.
-Martin currently serves as a congressman from Leyte since 2019.
+She met businessman Martin Romualdez in 1995 prior to her entering the Binibining Pilipinas 1996 pageant.
+They discreetly married under civil rites in Hong Kong in November 1999, with a public church wedding presided by Archbishop Pedro Dean following at Santuario de San Antonio in Forbes Park, Makati, a few meters from Martin's family home, on February 4, 2001.
+The church wedding was sponsored by Martin's aunt, former first lady Imelda Marcos, while his cousin Bongbong Marcos's sons Sandro and Simon respectively served as bible bearer and ring bearer.
+Martin served as the 24th Speaker of the House of Representatives from 2022 to 2025 and has served as a congressman from Leyte since 2019.
 They have four children.
-Their sons Ferdinand Martin Romualdez Jr., also known as Marty, and Andrew Julian Romualdez are also in politics, having been elected as a councilor of Tacloban and her fellow representative for Tingog Party List in 2025, respectively.
+Their sons Ferdinand Martin "Marty" Romualdez Jr. and Andrew Julian Romualdez are also in politics, having been elected as a councilor of Tacloban and her fellow representative for Tingog Party List in 2025, respectively.